A general equivalence relation on the global class of morphisms of a category: Abstract

 \section{Abstract}

-We introduce an equivalence relation on the global class of morphisms of a category that extends several classical notions of equivalence in mathematics.
-We show that the standard group-action equivalence is a special case of our framework.
-A more interesting example is provided by an equivalence relation defined on the class of Bessel families and based on a coarse invariant that is the pointwise norm of the analysis operator of the Bessel family -- this is also a special case of our framework, and the formalism developed here can be seen as a first step toward a categorical invariant theory for Bessel families and continuous frames.
+We introduce a general equivalence relation on the global class of morphisms of a category that subsumes several classical notions of equivalence in mathematics.
+We show that group-action equivalence relations, pullback equivalence relations, and coarse analysis-operator-based equivalence relations on continuous Bessel families are special cases of this general definition.